Iristallite/WSB-autosetup/README.md

 Recommended, makes it easier.
 1. Install GitHub Desktop
 2. Clone the repository "Nordii08/WSB-autosetup"
+3. Run "generate.bat" and follow the instructions
-3. (Optional) Create a shortcut to your preferred .wsb file wherever you'd like.
+4. (Optional) Create a shortcut to your preferred .wsb file wherever you'd like

 ## Instructions (Manual)
 Not recommended.